-The (informal) request for funding has to be made by at least two doctoral candidates from different TUM departments.
+The (informal) request for funding has to be made by at least two doctoral candidates from different TUM departments/schools.
 The application should explain the background of the project, the type and scope, the target group as well as the expected impact.
 It should also be detailed how the money will be spend.
-Contact: Ms Kathrin Schmidt (email@example.com).
+Contact: Mrs Zizheng Zhang (email@example.com).

 The TUM Graduate School Degree Completion Grant is offered to support doctoral candidates from all disciplines during the final phase of their doctoral studies.
-The goal of this grant is, in particular, to support doctoral candidates whose doctoral studies have been delayed due to pregnancy, parental leave, raising children, severe chronic disease/health problems or caring for family members.
+The objective of this grant is to support doctoral candidates whose doctoral research have been delayed due to pregnancy, maternal/parental leave, child care, severe chronic disease/health problems or caring for family members.

 The TUM-GS Degree Completion Grant amounts to EUR 1,200 for three months.
 A distinction is made between doctoral candidates who are employed by TUM and those who are not: